Risk assessment matrix: Free template and usage guide What is risk avoidance?

 12. Establish a system maintenance and updating process.

-13. Ensure the new system is included in technology DR plans.
+13. Make sure the new system is included in DR plans.

-14. Establish a program to track program performance and share results with employees and management.
+14. Track program performance and share results with employees and management.

-1. Don't assume an integrated GRC program will benefit the company; it may not.
+1. Don't assume an integrated GRC program will benefit the company; it might not.

 2. Don't assume senior management will quickly embrace a GRC program.

-3. Don't assume employees will embrace a GRC program, especially if it means changing the ways they have performed their work over the years.
+3. Don't assume employees will embrace a GRC program, especially if it means changing the way they've performed their work over the years.

 4. Don't forget to examine the different approaches to a GRC program; consider a maturity model.

-5. Don't conduct a minimalist examination and analysis of business processes when determining if an integrated GRC approach will work; understand the business as much as possible.
+5. When determining whether an integrated GRC approach will work, don't conduct a minimalist examination and analysis of business processes; understand the business as much as possible.

 6. Don't hesitate to contact other organizations to see if their GRC approach worked; this is especially important if GRC software is being considered.